indiana-university/rivet-docs/content/components/layout/box.md

 description: "The box component can be used to help visually group related content"
 status: "Alpha"
 ---
-## Default Box
+## Default box
-The most basic version of the Box component includes a subtle border, a border radius, and a white background.
+The most basic version of the box component includes a subtle rounded border and a white background.
+Padding and margins should be applied with utility classes.

-Padding and margins should be applied with utility classes and additional layouts variants of the Box can be created using the Box elements described in the following sections.
+Additional variants of the box component can be created using the elements described in the following sections.

 {{< example lang="html" spacious="true" >}}<div class="rvt-box">
   This is basic box